Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

   * customization   - modifying shape representation to fit specific needs (the shape is not modified, only the form of its representation is modified);
   * processing      - mechanism of shape modification via a user-editable resource file.

 The technical overview provides only a basic description of the libraries.
-Please, refer for more details to Shape Healing User's guide
+Please, refer for more details to  <a href="user_guides__shape_healing.html">Shape Healing User's guide</a>

-See also: our web site at E-learning and Training.
+See also: our web site at <a href="http://www.opencascade.org/support/training/">E-learning and Training</a>.

 @subsection OCCT_TOVW_SECTION_4_8 Miscellaneous modelling algorithms.